Eventing Cross Country – Rider Dress & Horse Tack Rules Explained

 Unless a dispensation had been granted, velcro straps from the girth to the stirrup iron or a mechanical means of fixing the rider’s boot to a stirrup iron is not permitted.

-Bridles
+- Bridles

-The horse must wear a conventional bridle with a bit, noseband and browband.
+The horse must wear a conventionally fitted bridle with a bit, noseband and browband.
 The reins are to be attached to the bridle via the bit.
 The bridle colour is predominately black or brown (again navy and grey are also permitted).
 Discreet padding on the noseband and headpiece/poll area is permitted.
 Padding is not permitted on the cheek piece area or the front of the noseband.

 - A snaffle bridle can be worn in the cross country phase for all levels.
 Permitted snaffle bits include: